-Everyone loves a good story, and the modern literature on American fire marks contains one or more of the following ideas to enliven the story:
+Everyone loves a good story, and the accepted narrative of modern literature on American fire marks contains one or more of the following ideas to enliven the story:

 · The volunteer fire company would not fight a fire unless there was a fire mark on the burning building.

-· The volunteer fire company received a reward from the insurance company whose fire mark was on the burning building.
+· A fire mark was a guarantee that the first volunteer fire company to fight the fire would receive a reward from the insurance company whose fire mark was on the burning building.

 · The use of fire marks diminished because of the institution of paid municipal fire departments.

 Like most stories, the above points are more fiction than fact - more hype than history.
-But, what are the facts, and what was the purpose of fire marks in America?
+What are the facts, and what was the purpose of fire marks in America?